buzzqw/TUS/OBSS/OBSSv2-eng.md

 * **Feedback**

-For any feedback or suggestions, please open an issue on GitHub, or send me an email at azanzani@gmail.com% or contact me on the OBSS Telegram group https://t.me/obssgdr
+For any feedback or suggestions, please open an issue on GitHub, or send me an email at azanzani@gmail.com

 # Acknowledgments